hpe-container-platform-community/hcp-demo-env-aws-terraform/learn/HCP_Foundation_Concepts/controller_gateway_and_worker_hosts.md

 - What type of host manages the EPIC workers?
 - What type of host manages the Kubernetes workers?
 - Do you need a Gateway host?
+- Can you run Kubernetes clusters on EPIC hosts?
+- Can you run EPIC clusters on Kubernetes hosts?